-The colorectal cancer screening rate in Asotin County was 68 percent.
-This rate was not significantly lower than the statewide rate and the goal set by Healthy People 2020.
+The colorectal cancer screening rate in Garfield County was 83 percent, which was above the statewide rate and the goal set by Healthy People 2020.

 Adults between 50 and 75 years should be initially screened for colorectal cancer, while the decision to screen after 75 should be made on an individual basis and with the advice of a physician.
 Colorectal screening searches for pre-cancerous polyps in the colon or rectum that can then be removed before they become cancerous.
 Screening can also detect colorectal cancer at an early stage, while it is still very treatable.
 Screening is important because early-stage colorectal cancer can be asymptomatic.